jnikula/hawkmoth/doc/index.rst

 repository) for information on how to obtain, install, and contribute to Hawkmoth, as well as how to contact the developers.

-Read on for information about Hawkmoth usage; how to configure and use the extension and how to write documentation comments, with examples.
+Read on for information about Hawkmoth installation details and usage; how to configure and use the extension and how to write documentation comments, with examples.

 .. _Sphinx: http://www.sphinx-doc.org